Shopping Cart

-Whether you suffer from plantar fasciitis or any other form of pain, there are several different types of splints you can use to relieve your symptoms.
-These can include ankle wraps, splints for plantar fasciitis, heel spurs, and plantar flexion contractures.
+If you are experiencing pain from plantar fasciitis or any other type of foot discomfort, there are various splints available that can help alleviate your symptoms.
+Some options to consider are ankle wraps, splints specifically designed for plantar fasciitis, those for heel spurs, and those for plantar flexion contractures.
+These splints can provide targeted relief and support for different types of foot issues.

 Exercises for plantar fasciitis